ianstormtaylor/superstruct/Readme.md

 <br/>
 <br/>

 Superstruct makes it easy to define interfaces and then validate Javascript data against them.
-Its type annotation API was inspired by [Typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html), [Flow](https://flow.org/en/docs/types/) and [GraphQL](http://graphql.org/learn/schema/).
-But Superstruct is designed for runtime data validations, for example when accepting input in a REST or GraphQL API.
+Its type annotation API was inspired by [Typescript](https://www.typescriptlang.org/docs/handbook/basic-types.html), [Flow](https://flow.org/en/docs/types/) and [GraphQL](http://graphql.org/learn/schema/), so its familiar API makes it easy to get started.
+But Superstruct is designed for runtime data validations, like accepting arbitrary input in a REST or GraphQL API, so it throws detailed errors for you or your end users.

 <br/>